Banuba/ve-sdk-flutter-integration-sample/mddocs/android_integration.md

       3. [values](https://github.com/Banuba/ve-sdk-flutter-integration-sample/tree/main/android/app/src/main/res/values) to use colors and themes.
 Theme ```VideoCreationTheme``` and its styles use resources in **drawable** and **color** directories.<br></br>

-5. __Start the SDK__ </br>
+7. __Start the SDK__ </br>
-    Use ```VideoCreationActivity.startFromCamera(...)``` method to start Video Editor UI SDK from Camera screen.
+    Use ```VideoCreationActivity.startFromCamera(...)``` method to start Video Editor SDK from Camera screen.
     Once the SDK starts you can observe export video results.</br>
     [See example](https://github.com/Banuba/ve-sdk-flutter-integration-sample/blob/main/android/app/src/main/kotlin/com/banuba/flutter/flutter_ve_sdk/MainActivity.kt)</br><br>

 ## What is next?

-We have covered a basic process of integration Video Editor UI SDK into your Flutter project.
+We have covered a basic process of Banuba Video Editor SDK integration into your Flutter project.
-More integration details and customization options you will find in [Banuba Video Editor UI SDK Integration Sample](https://github.com/Banuba/ve-sdk-android-integration-sample).
+More integration details and customization options you will find in [Banuba Video Editor SDK Android Integration Sample](https://github.com/Banuba/ve-sdk-android-integration-sample).